Discharge Instructions for Scoliosis Surgery (Pediatric)

 Trouble controlling bowels or bladder

-Painful calf that is warm to the touch and tender with pressure
+Painful calf that is warm to the touch and sore with pressure

-Swelling of his or her foot, ankle, or calf that is not relieved by elevating the feet
+Swelling of their foot, ankle, or calf that is not relieved by raising the feet

 Chest pain or shortness of breath